Omarattia346/Food-Delivery-Service-Analysis/README.md

 # food-delivery-operations-analysis
-This project presents a Power BI analysis of a food delivery service based on one month of operational data.
-It examines Sales trends, Cost components, and Delivery Performance to evaluate profitability and operational efficiency, while identifying key drivers of performance and underlying inefficiencies affecting business outcomes.
+This project presents a Power BI analysis of a food delivery service, It analyzes Sales trends, Cost components, and Delivery Performance over a one-month period to evaluate financial and operational health including profitability and Delivery efficiency, while identifying key drivers of performance and underlying inefficiencies affecting business outcomes.